 Let's do what TBE does best: making a difference in the world.
 Through acts of tikkun olam (world repair) and social justice, we can help make our community a safer, stronger and better place.
 Turn your passion into action with Temple Beth Elohim's vibrant tikkun olam community, with programs, groups and events available for congregants of all ages.
 Learn more >>

 Please continue to check back for updates, additional resources and reflections from TBE staff.
 Please be in touch if your TBE community can be supportive in any way as we navigate life's journey together.

 Stay Connected with TBE

-Our hearts are heavy following recent events, including the protests and violence in Charlottesville and vandalism at Boston's Holocaust Memorial.
+Our hearts are heavy when we are forced to confront hatred, violence, anti-Semitism.
+Parkland.
+Newtown.
+The Boston Marathon.
+Local tragedies.
+We hear your pain, and we share it.
 Above all, we encourage you and seek to empower you to raise children who will build up our community, rather than tearing it down.
 As always, the TBE Youth team and clergy are available should your family seek additional support.

 Our world is imperfect.
 As Jews, we know this. - Rabbi Jonah Dov Pesner